Skip to content

 2. Connect a channel — Slack (Socket Mode bot token), Telegram bot token, or just use the always-on Web UI.

-3. Create a workspace — a folder on disk the agent uses as its working directory.
-The default workspace is created automatically.
+3. Create a project — a folder on disk the agent uses as its working directory.
+The default project is created automatically.

 4. Start a conversation — send a message in the web UI, Slack thread, or Telegram chat.
 Wick spawns the agent and routes the conversation.